elastisys/compliantkubernetes/docs/adr/0036-run-ingress-nginx-as-daemonset.md

 ## Considered Options

-1. Keep running the ingress-nginx as a daemonSet.
+1. Keep running the Ingress-NGINX as a DaemonSet.
-1. Run ingress-nginx as a deployment with 2 or more replicas depending on the environment size and requirements.
+1. Run Ingress-NGINX as a deployment with 2 or more replicas depending on the environment size and requirements.
-1. Do not run ingress-nginx on the AMS nodes.
+1. Do not run Ingress-NGINX on the AMS nodes.
-1. For Infra Providers without service type loadbalancer continue using host network as decided in adr0008
+1. For Infra Providers without Service type LoadBalancer continue using host network as decided in adr0008
-1. For Infra Providers without service type loadbalancer start using service type NodePort for nginx and also use the external load balancer to route traffic from ports 80/443 to node ports 30080/30443.
+1. For Infra Providers without Service type LoadBalancer start using Service type NodePort for NGINX and also use the external load balancer to route traffic from ports 80/443 to node ports 30080/30443.

 ## Decision Outcome

 Chosen options: 1 & 3 & 5

-- "Keep running ingress-nginx as a daemonSet."
+- "Keep running Ingress-NGINX as a DaemonSet."
-- "Do not run ingress-nginx on the AMS nodes."
+- "Do not run Ingress-NGINX on the AMS nodes."
-- "For Infra Providers without service type loadbalancer start using service type NodePort for nginx and also use the external load balancer to route traffic from ports 80/443 to node ports 30080/30443" -> This superseeds adr0008.
+- "For Infra Providers without Service type LoadBalancer start using Service type NodePort for NGINX and also use the external load balancer to route traffic from ports 80/443 to node ports 30080/30443" -> This superseeds adr0008.

 ### Positive Consequences